Welcome to today's edition of the Rush 24-7 podcast.

 He flourished under Reagan, languished under Clinton and Bush.

-That's bipartisan, got a Republican and Democrat in there, and died under Obama.
+That's bipartisan, got a Republican and Democrat in there and died under Obama.

 Michael Jackson died during the era of the first black president.

-Have you only to say it that way?
+Have you only said it that way?

-Uh now, don't interrupt me anymore.
+Now, don't interrupt me anymore.

 I'm doing the program here.